DronetDevDesign/techy-techs-blog/README.md

 <br>

-## This Command Line App Created Using:
+## This Full-stack App Was Created Using:
 * HTML
 * CSS
 * JavaScript